 - National Cancer Survivor's Day: Since 1996, Upstate Oncology services has sponsored National Cancer Survivor's Day for the Syracuse community and the surrounding region.
 This day is commemorated nationwide on the first Sunday in June as a Celebration of Life for cancer survivors and their families.
 This celebration is an opportunity for Upstate to give back to the community with a unique and festive atmosphere that is not the norm for those undergoing cancer treatment.

-- Lung Cancer Vigil: Held outside the Upstate Cancer Center each November, this candle light vigil brings hope to lung cancer survivors and raises political awareness for increased research funding to cure this disease, the most common cause of cancer death in both women and men.
+- Lung Cancer Vigil: Upstate Cancer Center each November has a candle light vigil.
+This vigil brings hope to lung cancer survivors and raises political awareness for increased research funding to cure this disease, the most common cause of cancer death in both women and men.

 - Health-Links and Oasis Programs: The Upstate Cancer Center staff regularly presents at our off-site community learning center in East Syracuse on various cancer topics as well as on tobacco cessation strategies.